alefesouza/alefe-ultimate-programmer/README.md

 Kaguya Ootsutsuki = Ada Lovelace

-I always thought to create it in 3D like the Naruto Shippuden: Ultimate Ninja Storm game series, but I don't have time to study design/3D modelation (I prefer to study programming hahaha) so it's 2D trying to make pixel arts, so there will have the Alefe Ultimate Programmer first (in 2D like Naruto Ultimate Ninja), and after the Alefe Ultimate Programmer Assembly (in 3D like Naruto Shippuden Ultimate Ninja Storm game series).
+I always thought to create it in 3D like the Naruto Shippuden: Ultimate Ninja Storm game series, but I don't have time to study design/3D modelation (I prefer to study programming hahaha) so it's 2D trying to make pixel arts, so there will be the Alefe Ultimate Programmer first (in 2D like Naruto Ultimate Ninja), and after the Alefe Ultimate Programmer Assembly (in 3D like Naruto Shippuden Ultimate Ninja Storm game series).

 All the game version will be free and open-source, because "I like to spread knowledge" hahaha, I like to think that someone will learn how to make games or apps analyzing my code, in the same way I learned to code analyzing other people code.